cernanalysispreservation/analysispreservation.cern.ch/docs/overview/project.rst

 To reduce user effort and ensure accuracy of added information, we are connecting to collaboration databases and systems containing analysis information.
 This allows us to auto-complete and auto-fill most of an analysis record as soon as it is created, given that the content exists in the databases we link to, as well as to keep the content updated and synchronized.

+Additionally, we offer a possibility for uploading files (e.g. configuration files) as well as providing a URL from which the files are copied and stored automatically.

 You can check the status of current connections `here <../status.html#capture>`_.
 For more details on how autofill works you can go to the tutorial for :doc:`creating an analysis <../tutorials/create>`.

-Additionally, there is a possibility for uploading files (e.g. configuration files) as well as providing a URL from which the files are copied and stored automatically.

 ..
 TODO link to file upload tutorial